-At a certain altitude aircraft climb performance will reach 100 ft/min on the VSI, the aircraft is then said to have reached its service ceiling.
-Absolute ceiling will be reached when the RoC is 0 ft/min, which will take a bit longer too attain.
+At a certain altitude the climb rate will reach 100 ft/min on the VSI, the aircraft is then said to have reached its service ceiling.
+Absolute ceiling will be reached when the RoC is 0 ft/min, which will take somewhat longer too attain.

 Also known as: Maximum Power Available or Minimum Power required Airspeed.

 This occurs at that speed where we have the greatest excess of power available for maximum MAP/RPM.
 This is determined by the engine and propeller combination compared to airframe drag.